kdenhartog/indy-dev/README.md

 ```

 If the getting started guide completes through the end of cleanup everything is working correctly.

+to refresh the container and cleanup the data in the wallets and the pool.txn file use `sudo make refresh`

 ## Going through the IndySDK How-to guides